What are you looking for?

 How To Get In Touch With My Office

-My office is open weekdays from 9am-5pm.
+My electorate office in Belmont is open to the public for face-to-face interaction.
 We are acting on all constituent enquiries.
-Please don't hesitate to get in contact by dropping into my office, emailing [email protected] or phone 02 4947 9546 and we’ll do whatever we can to help.
+Please don't hesitate to get in contact by emailing [email protected] or phone 02 4947 9546 weekdays from 9am-5pm and we’ll do whatever we can to help.

 To keep up-to-date with the most current information please visit the websites detailed in this email including these Government sources: